Odinn-1982/rnk-vortex-touch-hud/README.md

 - Customize layout (compact, standard, expanded)
 - Audio feedback toggle

-## Integration with Vortex Quantum
+## Powered by Vortex Quantum

-This module is compatible with the Vortex Quantum™ security system.
-When Vortex Quantum is available, the module authenticates on startup, and the security system monitors the session for attacks and unauthorized access attempts.
-All security monitoring happens server-side through Vortex Quantum.
+This module is a Foundry VTT interface to Vortex Quantum's device-awareness engine.
+It requires Vortex Quantum to deliver its intelligent, adaptive touch experience.
+Vortex Quantum continuously monitors your system and hardware, allowing this module to:

+- Detect device type and capabilities
+- Monitor actual performance metrics
+- Throttle UI complexity based on headroom
+- Adapt touch control layout for your screen
+- Optimize gesture recognition for your device

+Additionally, Vortex Quantum provides security monitoring for the session, blocking hijacking and unauthorized access attempts—all handled server-side transparently.

 ## Support